The Fort Pitt Tunnels

 The ground-breaking ceremony was held April 17, 1957, and the boring of the tunnels began August 28 and was completed the following May.
 Moving forward at nearly forty-six feet per day, the excavations removed nearly 7000 railroad carloads of rock and debris, which was used to fill a nearby valley along Banksville Road.

-The surface of the roadway surface was done with paving bricks, which gave off a soft, steady humming sound while passing through the tunnels.
+The roadway surface was done with paving bricks, which gave off a soft, steady humming sound while passing through the tunnels.
 Bright reflective tiles lined the walls and a dropped ceiling, which dramatically increased illumination.

 An antenna that ran the length of each shaft, powerful enough to pick up both AM and FM radio, something new at the time for Pittsburgh motorists.
 Four huge blowers at each end keep the tubes clear of exhaust fumes.
-Each tube was equipped with a walkway to the right, but these were for use by tunnel personnel and not for pedestrians.
+Each tube was equipped with a walkway to the right, but these were for use by tunnel personnel only.

 A control room at the southern portal has television screens to monitor traffic and a large panel with dials and switches that operate the various electronic functions.
 The use of television to monitor tunnel traffic was also believed to be a world first.
 The construction project took nearly two years and cost $17 million.